THE CASPIAN CONNECTION

 ‘Whom do you take me for?’

-‘A self-indulging Sugar Daddy with a predilection for dodgy antique deals and an unrealistic notion of telling the Islam world what the Islam world most definitely doesn’t want to be told.’
+‘A self-indulging Sugar Daddy with a predilection for dodgy antique deals and an unrealistic notion of telling the Islam world what the Islam world most definitely doesn’t want to be told, though that last part might no longer be accurate.’

 ‘You mean apart from her chest?’